Design Your Home

 1. Define your scope of work

-Defining the sought-after scope of work is one of the most commonly given installation day tips for interior designers that comes in very handy.
-Before starting a project, establish a “scope of the project” with the customer to ensure that you do not provide unpaid labor.
+Defining the scope of work is one of the most useful tips for designers.
+Before starting, establish a โ€œscope of the projectโ€ with the customer to ensure that you do not provide unpaid labor, which eats into your interior design profit margin.

 This scope defines the work you will perform on behalf of the customer, the hourly rate, and the approximate time it will take to finish the project upfront.
+With an appropriate project scope found in a solid interior design contract, you and the client will have clear expectations about the total estimated costs

 On the installation day, tick off the items done.
 This will ensure you have achieved everything mentioned in the scope.
 With an appropriate project scope, you and the client will have clear expectations about the total estimated costs.

-Read also – Guide To Interior Design Project Management
+Read also โ€“ Guide To Interior Design Project Management

 2. Review your pricing strategies

-If you have more tasks than you can handle but aren’t making enough money, you are charging too low.
+If you have more tasks than you can handle but arenโ€™t making enough money, you are charging too low.
 You then need to find out what works for you.
 Tell your customers that you will be raising your rates due to increased business.

 If your clients abandon you solely because of pricing, they did not respect your expertise in the first place and were perhaps only trying to get the best deal (this is not an ideal client).
 On the flip side, if you are losing clients in the pricing stage, your prices may be too high.